choco-cupcake/AlgotradingGlassdoorStrategy/README.md

 ### Warren Buffet used to say you gotta invest in people, not in businesses.

-i.e. markets always change and evolve, and business have to pivot or die.
+i.e. markets always change and evolve, and businesses have to pivot or die.

 ## :exclamation: Work in progress - this repo contains scripts used during the still ongoing research phase